Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Conclusions and Outlook

-The main limitations of the model studied here are the use of unbounded solutions of the Dirac equation, and the use of static and homogeneous thermodynamic variables (temperature, rotation and magnetic field).
+The main limitations of the model studied here are the use of unbounded solutions of the Dirac equation and the use of static and homogeneous thermodynamic variables (temperature, rotation, and magnetic field).
 Proper boundary conditions can be included by extending the work of~\cite{Buzzegoli:2024nzd} for photons emitted by a single fermion to the emission by a plasma of fermions in the same way as done in this work.
 In this way, modes with all angular momentum can be included, extending the validity of the model to all possible values of rotation, in particular the case where it is larger than the magnetic field.
 This is important for applications to heavy-ion collisions, as the magnetic field is believed to decay quickly, while rotation is sustained throughout the evolution.
 As a consequence, only in the earlier stages is the magnetic field the dominant quantity, while at later stages rotation exceeds it.
-Instead, to extend this model to non-homogeneous plasmas one can adopt the adiabatic approximation and promote the thermodynamic constant variables to fields.
+Instead, to extend this model to nonhomogeneous plasmas one can adopt the adiabatic approximation and promote the thermodynamic constant variables to fields.
 This requires a numerical integration over the volume of the plasma and over the time evolution.
 As usual, the evolution and the space dependence of the thermodynamic variables can be obtained with a hydrodynamic model or code.

-The numerical evaluation of the photon emission given by (\ref{eq:FinalResult}), requires more computational time than the conventional models for direct photon production~\cite{Gale:2021emg}.
-However, the results seem to be close to what can be obtained using a quasi-classical description of the phenomena, see for instance Fig.~\ref{fig:Comparison} and Fig.~\ref{fig:rotating_v2_con_unc_vs_T_and_eB}.
-The quasi-classical methods developed in~\cite{Buzzegoli:2025qfl} could be an efficient way to estimate the effect, especially if a full time and space dependence is considered.
+The numerical evaluation of the photon emission given by (\ref{eq:FinalResult}) requires more computational time than the conventional models for direct photon production~\cite{Gale:2021emg,Arnold:2001ms}.
+However, the results seem to be close to what can be obtained using a quasiclassical description of the phenomena, see for instance Figs.~\ref{fig:Comparison} and~\ref{fig:rotating_v2_con_unc_vs_T_and_eB}.
+The quasiclassical methods developed in~\cite{Buzzegoli:2025qfl} could be an efficient way to estimate the effect, especially if a full time and space dependence is considered.